 - Take a mineral bath to get relief from cramps.
 Add a cup of sea salt and a cup of baking soda to water.
 Soak for 15 – 20 minutes to relax muscles.

-- Acupuncture, a traditional Chinese treatment of sticking the skin with small needles to stimulate certain pressure points, effectively relieves menstrual cramps
+- Acupuncture, a traditional Chinese treatment of sticking the skin with small needles to stimulate certain pressure points, effectively relieves the cramps

 Have you tried any of these methods?
-Do you know any other methods to treat menstrual cramps?
+Do you know how to get rid of menstrual cramps using other methods?
+Are you following top health bloggers online to learn more about a healthy lifestyle?
 Share your experience with us!